-Other city image sub-themes account for less than 1% of press references to Liverpool.
-These include: discussions about how Liverpool relates to, or compares with, other parts of the North West or the UK; references to the city's overall quality of life; discussion on poverty - which tends to be linked to debates around employment (see the 'economics' category, analysed below); and discussion on children's education and schools.
+Other city image sub-themes account for less than 1% of media references to Liverpool.
+These include discussions about how Liverpool relates or compares with other parts of the North West or the UK, references to the city's overall quality of life, discussion on poverty - which tends to be linked to debate around employment (economics category, analysed below), and discussion on children education and schools.
 With the exception of 'poverty' related stories, these sub-themes are mainly presented in a positive light.

-5.2.3.
-Culture and the Arts
+4.2.3.
+Culture and the arts

-This category constitutes the second most frequent area of coverage due to a dramatic increase in culturerelated articles from 2003 onwards; it can be argued that this is a direct effect of the ECoC 2008 bidding process and subsequent nomination.
+This category has become the second most frequent area of coverage due to a dramatic increase in culture-related articles from 2003 onwards.
+It can be argued that this is a direct effect of the ECoC 2008 bidding process and subsequent nomination.

-Figure 6: Coverage counts of 'culture and the arts' sub-themes per year and distribution of attitudes (%)
+Figure 6 - Coverage counts of 'culture and the arts' sub-themes per year and distribution of attitudes (%)

-As shown in Figure 6, most discussion on 'culture and the arts' in Liverpool has focused on the city's galleries and visual arts offer (7.1% of all coverage on the city).
+As shown in Fig. 6, most discussion on Liverpool culture and the arts has focused on the city's galleries and visual arts offer (7.1% of all coverage on the city).
 This is followed by the debate on Liverpool's music scene (4.2%) and other mixed arts events (3.8%).
-It is also interesting to note the amount of coverage given to the Liverpool Institute for Performing Arts (LIPA).
-This coverage was concentrated entirely in 1996 (the year of its opening), and it combined generic references to the venue's official opening, special visits by Paul McCartney and the Queen, and some financial controversies.
-We have not identified any article fully dedicated to LIPA in either 2003 or 2005.
-References to the venue, however, are re-emerging in 2006 on the occasion of its 10th anniversary.
+It is also interesting to note the amount of coverage on the Liverpool Institute for Performing Arts (LIPA).
+This coverage focused entirely on 1996, the year of its opening and combined generic references to the venue's official opening, the special visits by Paul McCartney and the Queen and some financial controversies.
+We have not identified any article fully dedicated to LIPA in 2003 and 2005.
+References to the venue are however re-emerging in 2006 on the occasion of its tenth anniversary.

 National coverage of Liverpool galleries and visual arts stories was particularly acute in 2003, during the bid process.
-This seems to indicate that this was presented as one of the city's key assets and as providing a strong motive for it becoming ECoC.
-In contrast, 1996 had barely any mentions of this topic.
-Interestingly, the overall majority of references to this topic (94%) were incorporated within generic articles listing other ECoC candidate cities, or, alternatively, were presented as part of UK national arts listings and/or highlights.
-As we might perhaps expect, 92% of coverage on this issue has been positive throughout all time periods.
+This seems to indicate that this was presented as one of the city's key assets and a strong motive for its entitlement to become European Capital of Culture.
+In contrast, in 1996, there were barely any mentions to this topic.
+Interestingly, the overall majority of references to this topic (94%) were incorporated within generic articles listing other ECoC candidate cities or, alternatively, were presented as part of UK national arts listings and/or highlights.
+Expectably, 92% of coverage on this issue has been positive throughout all periods.

-The 'mixed events' sub-theme includes articles debating city festivals, individual performers, and, increasingly, references to specific ECoC 2008 programming.
-ECoC programming was mostly mentioned in 2003, and provoked some debate about the nature of the programme and whether it should be used to promote local talent or to bring in international stars.
-In 2005, a range of references were made to 'Sea Liverpool', the first themed calendar year in the lead up to 2008:
+The mixed events sub-theme includes articles debating city festivals, individual performers and, progressively, references to specific ECoC 2008 programming.
+The latter was mostly mentioned in 2003 and provoked some debate about the nature of the programme and the divide between using it to promote local talent or bring international stars.
+In 2005, a range of references were made 'Sea Liverpool', the first themed calendar year leading to 2008: